CaarlosAugusto/python-socketapp/README.md

 * tqdm: progress bar

 ## Time spent to create:
-About 4 hour for 3 days.
+About 4 hours for 3 days.
 Total: 12 hours

 ## Difficulties faced in the challenge: